wlough/C-GLASS/README.md

 Notice that there are three parameter types: global parameters, global species parameters, and species parameters.
 Global parameters are parameters that are common to the entire system, such system size, integration time step, etc. Species parameters are unique to the specified species, such as `filament`.
 There is also an optional global species parameter type that affects every species, such as the frequency to write to output files.

-What do I mean by species? simcore assumes that any given simulation will likely have many copies of one kind of thing, which I call a species, perhaps interacting with other species of other kinds.
+What do I mean by species?
+C-GLASS assumes that any given simulation will likely have many copies of one kind of thing, which I call a species, perhaps interacting with other species of other kinds.
 In a system of interacting spheres, the species is 'sphere.'
 In a system of interacting semiflexible filaments, the species is 'filament.'
 Simulations can have many types of species all interacting with each other with different species-species interaction potentials.

 If any parameter is not specified in the parameter file, any instance of that parameter in the simulation will assume its default value specified in the `config/default_config.yaml` file.